quantrocket-llc/ibpythonic/README.md

 ## Requirements

 * Interactive Brokers Python API client.
-The client isn't automatically installed by ibopt but is available [here](https://interactivebrokers.github.io/).
+The client isn't automatically installed by ibopt; it is available [here](https://interactivebrokers.github.io/).
 The client requires Python 3.
 * ibopt installs [ibapi-grease](https://github.com/quantrocket-llc/ibapi-grease) to deal with some current slowness in the Python API client implementation.
 If you don't want this, install ibopt with no dependencies: `pip install --no-deps ibopt`

 ## Quickstart